Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Network Signflip Parallel Analysis (NetFlipPA)

 \Cref{alg:netflippa:signflip} in \cref{alg:netflippa} uses symmetric signflips, i.e., $\bmR^{(t)}$ is a symmetric matrix, in contrast to the nonsymmetric signflips used by FlipPA in \cite{hong2020stn:arxiv:v4}.
 This preserves the symmetry of $\bmL$ in the signflipped analogue $\bhtL^{(t)}$.
-Moreover, here we use eigenvalues rather than singular values since they are the relevant quantities for our network setting.
-In \cref{alg:netflippa:select}, the selection is obtained by comparing the eigenvalues of the original \normadj matrix with only the leading eigenvalues of the signflipped analogues.
-This is sometimes called an ``upper-edge comparison'' in parallel analysis since we are comparing against the upper edges of the signflipped spectra.
-One could also use the so-called ``pairwise comparison'' approach where each eigenvalue is compared against its signflipped analogue; see \cite[Section~2]{hong2020stn:arxiv:v4} for further discussion of these comparison methods.
+Moreover, here we use eigenvalues rather than singular values and return both positive and negative selections since they are the relevant quantities for our network setting; positive and negative eigenvalues correspond to assortative and disassortative community structure, respectively.
+In \cref{alg:netflippa:select}, the selection is obtained by comparing the eigenvalues of the original \normadj matrix with the operator norms of the signflipped analogues.
+This is sometimes called an ``upper-edge comparison'' in the parallel analysis literature for PCA since the operator norm corresponds to the largest singular value, i.e., the upper edge of the corresponding spectral distribution.
+One could also use the so-called ``pairwise comparison'' approach where each eigenvalue is successively compared against its signflipped analogue; see \cite[Section~2]{hong2020stn:arxiv:v4} for further discussion of these comparison methods.
 Similarly, one could also add an optional threshold for how much the eigenvalues must rise above the spectral noise floor.
 Doing so can help reduce the risk of over-selection and was needed for the theoretical analysis in \cite{hong2020stn:arxiv:v4}, but this minor modification is often not necessary in practice so we omit it here to simplify the presentation.

+The choice of $T$ affects the stochasticity of the output of NetFlipPA; large choices of $T$ help make the algorithm behave more deterministically from run to run, which can be especially helpful for small networks.
+The choice of $\quantile$ tunes the trade-off between over- and under-selection, and allows users to incorporate domain knowledge about the expected strength of structures in the network. \Cref{sec:qT:experiment} illustrates the influence of these two parameters on the performance of NetFlipPA.
+Notably, they typically do not have a major impact for large networks due to high-dimensional concentration phenomena.
+Overall, in the absence of other external considerations, we recommend choosing a number of trials $T$ as large as can be computationally accommodated and choosing $\quantile$ between $0.95$ and $1$.